solareon/V-Rising-Docker-Linux/readme.md

 # Save Files
 The default location for save files are:
-`/persistentdata/Saves/`
+`/data/Saves/`

 ## Backups
 It is highly recommended to backup the save files often and before patching or before starting the server after having patched.
+It is not needed to backup `/server/` as this will be recreated/updated by steamcmd on each restart.

 The current auto save settings allows you to set save interval and save count.
-So with the same amount of disk space you either save often but maybe not have that many save files (not so far back in time), or save less often (longer rollback in-case of crash) and have more save files, or high number of on both and consume more disk space.
+So with the same amount of disk space you either save often but maybe not have that many save files (not so far back in time), or save less often (longer rollback in-case of crash) and have more save files, or high number of both and consume more disk space.
 So, again, regularly backing up you save files is highly recommended in case your game state becomes corrupted.

 For a point of comparison most save games are around 50-70MB per save.
 The default configuration will use around 3GB